“James, he may have committed a crime against you. Luckily, you can say that you don’t want to follow it up. Tell me that now!”

 “Caroline, could you check your data?”
 I asked, worried about her.

-“Mine has been deleted as well!” she said, panicked and raising her voice slightly.
-This time conversation from the other tents died down a little.
+“Someone has deleted mine as well!” she said, panicked and raising her voice slightly.
+This time, conversation from the other tents died down a little.

 “We need to get away from here!”
 I said in a hushed tone.
 “It’s not safe for us to be in the group!”